THE WORST DIAMOND FLAW POSITION

 - Grain Lines

 Clarity is a very opinionated subject.
-No two Diamonds are identical so each and every stone has to be evaluated and graded on an individual basis.
-All Flaws and Inclusions have to be scrutinized under 10x powered magnification (like a 10x Jewelers Loupe or a Microscope).
-And, more often than not, 3 or more experts have to evaluate the Diamond to arrive at a single conclusion.
+No two diamonds are identical so each and every stone has to be evaluated and graded on an individual basis.
+All flaws and inclusions have to be scrutinized under 10x powered magnification (like a microscope or a 10x jeweler’s loupe).
+And, more often than not, 3 or more experts have to evaluate the diamond to arrive at a single conclusion.